 Note that indices may be simple, pointing to one attribute or composite pointing to more than one attribute.
-The numbers "...(2, 15)..." in the syntax are Empress DBMS default values relating to the amount of space allocated for the index.

 Figure 2: ERD showing the relationships between the market tables and tables in the rdb database.

 3.2 Database design

 The top-level table in market is t_landing (Table 1).
 This holds information for each landing made by a vessel(s) or fisher(s).
 Each record is identified by a landing number, represented by the attribute landing_no, which is also it's primary key.
 Only details for landed species that were sampled are recorded in this table.